What's Actually in a Litre of Diesel

 ScenarioBrentApprox pump priceFleet annual costΔ vs baseline

-The 2022 peak looks disproportionately worse because the refining margin was simultaneously extreme.
-The crude component alone at $120 today would produce a pump price of roughly £1.64, not £1.99.
+The 2022 peak still looks disproportionately worse because the refining margin was simultaneously extreme.
+The crude component alone at $119 today produces a model pump price of roughly £1.64, not £1.99.
 The difference is the crack spread.
+If the Hormuz closure persists for months and refining margins blow out again, the picture gets considerably worse.
+The “prolonged closure” row at $135 assumes current refining margins, not 2022 crisis margins.

-One more row for that table, and this is the one that should concern fleet operators more than anything happening in the Middle East:
+One more row for that table, and this is the one that should concern fleet operators as much as anything happening in the Middle East:

 The government’s planned fuel duty increases, 1p in September 2026, 2p in December 2026, 2p in March 2027, will add 5p per litre of duty, which is 6p at the pump after VAT.
 At current crude prices, that costs the same 30-truck fleet roughly £77,000 per year.
-More than the current war premium.
-And unlike a geopolitical crisis, it’s not going away.
+The war premium at today’s pump price is about £190,000, so the duty increases no longer look small by comparison.
+But the war premium might reverse.
+The duty increases won’t.

 Rockets and feathers